hansegard/scatterplot-data-challenge/README.md

 ## Scatterplot Data Challenge

-This exercise evaluates your ability to build a small full-stack application.
+The task is to build a small full-stack application.
 A SQLite database (`db.sqlite`) is included in the repository and contains a set of test data points together with hourly values for each point.
 Your task is to create a backend and a frontend that together present this data in a clear and meaningful way.